 XX.
 Of the one Oblation of Christ, finished upon the Cross

 The offering of Christ, once made, is that perfect redemption, propitiation, and satisfaction for all the sins of the whole world, both original and actual: and there is none other satisfaction for sin but that alone.
-Wherefore the sacrifice of masses, in the which it is commonly said that the priest doth offer Christ for the quick and the dead, to have remission of pain or guilt, is a blasphemous fable, and dangerous deceit.
+Wherefore the sacrifice of masses, in the which it is commonly said that the priest does offer Christ for the living and the dead, to have remission of pain or guilt, is a blasphemous fable, and dangerous deceit.